 Each year, the SBC organises one or more student events at the annual ANS conference and supports student events throughout the year via funding and advertising.
-To enquire about ANS student membership benefits, local events, and information about the annual ANS conference, or how the SBC can support a student event in your region, please contact your respective regional representative listed below.
+To enquire about ANS student membership benefits, local events, and information about the annual ANS conference, or how the SBC can support a student event in your region, please contact your respective regional representative listed on the SBC webpage.